LordRusk/gocaudices/readme.md

 ## Why?
 Dwmblocks in incredibly poorly written, it gets the job done, but not very well.
 I wrote this alternative to be simple, fast, and elegant.

-## Example
-I've left an example of a normal `blocks.go` config file that works with [my dotfiles](https://github.com/lordrusk/artixdwm)

 ## How-To
+Gocaudices is configured through editing it's source code.
+This makes it extremly slim, fast, and secure.
+Since `main.go` is only ~100 SLOC, it makes it extremely simple to edit and add features.

+- Download

+first download gocaudices with `git clone https://github.com/lordrusk/gocaudices`.
+You can (re)compile with `go install .`.

-- Configure gocaudices
+- Configure

 Gocaudices can be configured through adding `Blocks` in the `blocks.go` file.
 Add individual scripts or commands, their update intriguers (0 means it will only update on signal), and their update signals.
+I've left an example of a normal `blocks.go` config file that works with [my dotfiles](https://github.com/lordrusk/artixdwm).

 - Update a module